Gun law in New Zealand: Buying and selling

 Anyone buying firearms or ammunition, whether privately or from a dealer, must show their firearms licence.
 In addition, a permit to procure must be obtained prior to the transfer of pistols, military-style semi-automatics and restricted weapons.
 Sales can be made by mail-order, but a police officer must sign the order form to verify that the purchaser has a firearms licence.
-Previously, New Zealand allowed for the ownership of military-style semi-automatic weapons, which they refer to as MSSAs, and a legal loophole allowed many people to purchase them without a special designated licence.
-The loophole exists as MSSAs are classified by their parts so slight modifications can mean an MSSA can be purchased with a regular licence (Rosie Perper).

 History

 Up to 1983

 Firearms first arrived in New Zealand with European traders and were traded in large numbers to the native Māori.
 This partly led to the Musket Wars of the early 19th century.
 As a largely agricultural society of the late nineteenth and early twentieth century, long guns were a familiar tool for many people and outdoor pursuits involving guns, such as hunting, were often a source of food, and sometimes provided an income as well.
 The first gun control laws were enacted in 1845, but early regulations were ineffective until the passage of the Arms Act in 1860, which required licences and registration of firearms and firearm dealers.
 Early laws were mainly targeted at Māori during the New Zealand Wars in the Waikato and Taranaki, and were largely suspended at the end of the 1880s.
 By about 1910 the laws were ignored and unenforced, as crime and the threat of political unrest were minimal.

 Strikes in 1912 and 1913, a Communist revolution in Russia, and large numbers of ex-military guns coming into the country after World War I were used as justification for a new law in 1920.
 The new law required the registration of all firearms and issue of a "permit to procure" before a firearm was transferred.
 Semi-automatic pistols were banned and a special permit was needed for other pistols (e.g. revolvers), with the intent of discouraging the carrying of concealed weapons.
 Few changes were seen for the next forty years as crime remained low and the country avoided political violence.

 Increasing gun crime in the 1960s led to greater police use of registration records, which were generally inaccurate or out-of-date.
 A project to check the register began in 1967, and found that 66 percent of entries were inaccurate in some way, with many guns not to be found at all.
 Police thought that the register was largely useless, and that substantial resources would be needed to keep it up-to-date.
 It was believed that the government would be unlikely to provide the resources required to update the register and that it would be politically difficult to demand registration information from firearm owners.